maptracker/setfisher/AnnotatedMatrix/inst/matrixGenerators/byAuthorityReadme.md

 directories.
 This text (above the horizontal rule) will not be copied.

 ----
-# AnnotatedMatrix Files - Primary folder
+# AnnotatedMatrix Files - Primary folder for <AUTHORITY>

 This folder holds [MatrixMarket][MTX] files that can be read and manipulated by the [AnnotatedMatrix][AM] R package.
-It is organized by the data authority - the primary source of the data used to generate the files.
+It is organized by the data authority - the primary source of the data used to generate the files, in this case <AUTHORITY>.
 Each folder on this level is an authority, and each subfolder is a release version.
 Within each subfolder will be one or more MatrixMarket files.
 For example:

 ```
 byAuthority/